 Salvia Victoria White

 White bleeding heart (Dicentra)

 White Vines, Shrubs and Small Trees

-To learn more about using color in your flower garden, you may be interested in reading: How to Use Burgundy in Your Flower Garden, How to Use Pink in Your Flower Garden and How to Use Orange in Your Flower Garden.
+To learn more about using color in your flower garden, you may be interested in reading: Garden Color 101, How to Use Burgundy in Your Flower Garden, How to Use Pink in Your Flower Garden, How to Use Red in Your Flower Garden, How to Use Purple in Your Flower Garden and How to Use Orange in Your Flower Garden.